wangziqi2013/wangziqi2013.github.io/_posts/2020-12-29-elastic-cuckoo-page-table.markdown

 3. Using an extra metadata table and per-page descriptors to track whether there are "holes" in each large page and whether the translation info can be found in certain arrays.
 This reduces the number of memory accesses.

+4. Although not mentioned in the paper, this design also allows punching holes in large pages by overlapping two translation entries.
+Access to the hole will use the translation of the smaller size class.
+   This is similar to what PageForge tries to achieve but with a better page table design.

 This paper proposes Elastic Cuckoo Hashing Table (ECHT) and a new virtual memory address mapping framework for more efficient page walks and translation caching.